 Over the years, research and studies have been performed relating to frankincense and its potential benefits and uses.
 So far, the results of these studies are very promising.
 Studies have suggested that frankincense oil has the ability to distinguish between cancerous bladder cells and normal bladder cells.
 There has also been some anti-carcinogenic activity in mice with chemically induced skin cancer.
 (Source)

-So what about the effects of frankincense on the skin?
-Well, there’s a lot to be said about that as well.
-Studies have shown that Boswellia extract produces an even skin tone and reduces redness in the skin.
-Furthermore, studies also show that it reduces inflammation and irritation as well.
-What about wrinkles and lines?
-Well, studies show that frankincense (mixed with a carrier oil) is an effective topical solution to relax the skin and reduce facial lines.
+- What about wrinkles and lines?
+Studies show that frankincense (mixed with a carrier oil) is an effective topical solution to relax the skin and reduce facial lines.
 (Source)

 If you don’t have Frankincense essential oil in your collection, now would be the perfect time to add it.
 There are plenty of great topical uses for Frankincense oil.
 If you really like the warm, comforting, and soothing scent of Frankincense oil, you can also add a few drops to your oil diffuser!